Arcola, The Battle for Italy 1796: Gameplay

 The game lasts for seven turns, each turn representing 2 days.
 The Austrians move first each turn.
 Only leaders are placed on the map, while units under each leader's command are placed on organizational tracks.

 Movement

-Each leader has a Initiative rating, and cannot move unless the player successfully rolls the leader's initiative or lower.
+Each leader has an Initiative rating, and cannot move unless the player successfully rolls the leader's initiative or lower.
 The Austrians are given one free movement not requiring an Initiative check as long as the leader is within ten Cavalry Movement Points of a Dispatch Hex.

 Combat

 As a result of combat, the losing unit loses strength points and is required to retreat a certain number of hexes.
 The victorious player rolls a die to see how far their unit may move in pursuit.
 The retreating unit must lose strength points equal to what the victorious unit lost or the number of hexes the victorious unit can pursue, whichever is greater.
 If the victorious unit catches the defending unit, the retreating unit is eliminated.
 In addition, units that lose too many strength points become offensively ineffective, although they can still fight defensively.